helicalco/docs/content/learn/git/terminology.md

 ### Origin (Remote)

-An alias for the remote repository that is used to track changes - the repository you will typically clone from.
-It is the repository that is used to push and pull changes.
+An alias for the remote repository that is used to track changes - the repository you will typically clone from, and then push and pull changes.
 It is a shared repository that all users can access and exchange their changes.
 Stored on a hosting service like github or gitlab.

 ### Main Branch